 - Bear pennant patterns are continuation patterns.
 They signal the extension of a prevailing downtrend.

-- Bear pennants are commonly found on all forex pairs on all time frames.
+- Bear pennants are commonly found on all financial market charts on all time frames.

 - To trade the pattern, the market is sold beneath the pennant’s lower trend line.
 Stop losses are located above the pennant’s upper bounds, and profit targets are placed below the pennant.